 Master's students must complete the degree requirements within six years of beginning the program of study.
 Doctoral students have four years after passing the qualifying exams to finish all other degree requirements.
-While granting an extension of time is rare, requests for extension of time must be submitted in writing to the graduate program director of the student's department.
+While granting an extension of time is rare, requests for extension of time must be submitted in writing to the Director of Graduate Studies of the student's department.
 Once reviewed by the department, the request is forwarded to the unit dean, and then to the Vice Provost for Academic Affairs with supporting documentation for review.
 Students must be considered in good standing for the request to be considered.

 A graduate student is in good standing as long as the graduate grade point average is 3.0 or higher on a 4-point scale.
 A student must be in good standing in order to receive a degree.

 Any student with a semester GPA below 3.0 will receive an academic warning from the Graduate School.
 A notification will be sent to the student as well the student's graduate program.
 Should a student's cumulative GPA fall below 3.0, the student will be placed on probation until the student regains a 3.0 average (which is required to graduate).
 Ordinarily students are not permitted to continue on academic probation for more than one semester, but upon request of the student's graduate program, the unit dean may submit a variance request to the Vice Provost for Graduate Affairs to approve continuation of academic probation beyond a single semester.
 Students on academic probation for more than one semester risk dismissal from the graduate program.